ResetXPDR/MSFS_AutoFPS/README.md

       - TLOD Base + and TLOD Top + are automatically enabled and disabled respectively, and their associated checkboxes are removed from the UI.
       - A TLOD Base - checkbox is provided in expert mode which excludes TLOD Base + occurring below Alt TLOD Top when checked.
       - The following guidelines should be observed to get the best result from this mode:
-        - Set TLOD Base and TLOD Top values within your FPS cap for worst-case performance during your flight profile (IFR or VFR).
+        - Set TLOD Base and TLOD Top values within your FPS cap for worst-case performance during your flight type profile.
 TLOD Base + may increase with better performance but won't drop below the set values.
         - TLOD Base + is applied across the entire altitude schedule, potentially allowing a doubling of TLOD Top if performance conditions are favorable, so be particularly conservative when setting TLOD Top.
         - On the ground and stopped with TLOD Base - unchecked:
            - The initial seek process may temporarily destabilize FPS while identifying performance limits, but it typically stabilizes within 60 seconds once the ideal TLOD is determined.